The First Line of (Legal) Defense: Cease & Desist Letters

 Explaining the Legal Consequences

 Of course it’s not enough to simply state the infringing behavior, almost all cease and desist letters inform the recipient exactly what consequences there may be and what, if any, curative action can be taken.
-You can draft your letters however you'd like but the trick is to dial them in so that the recipient feels compelled to comply with your behavior.
-Importantly, cease and desists letters don't carry legal weight themselves, but rather the real prospect of future legal action.
-Often that's enough to compel the recipient to open a dialogue, but not always.
+You want to draft your letter in a way that the recipient feels compelled to comply with your behavior.
+Importantly, cease and desists letters don’t carry legal weight themselves, but rather the prospect of future legal action.
+Depending on context, that can be enough to compel the recipient to open a dialogue.

 Tone

 Choosing the right tone is an important part of your letter.
 Sometimes the aim is to be non-threatening in hopes that the recipient might agree to your demands or agree to a license fee.
-If it's a person or business you have a good relationship with, you may choose to be overtly civil and understanding in your letter.
-If the opposite is true, you or your attorney would draft accordingly using a more direct or aggressive tone to coax a response.
+If it’s a person or business you have a good relationship with, you may choose to be overtly civil and understanding in your letter.
+If the opposite is true, you or your attorney would draft accordingly.
+A good attorney can help you home in on the tone and approach for your situation.

 What If It Doesn’t Work

 What if the recipient of your work fails to comply with your letter?
-Well, this is where they find out if your letter was all bark and no bite.
-If your letter was written well, the recipient should have a clear action step as to what's expected of them.
-Once your allotted time to respond has passed, then you would move forward with the next steps in your letter.
-It's always a good idea to really think through your plan for this step beforehand so that when the time comes, you don't need to deliberate about your next steps.
-You can just make them happen.
+If your letter was written well, the recipient will have a clear action step as to what’s expected of them.
+It’s always a good idea to really think through your plan for this step beforehand so that when the time comes, you don’t need to deliberate about your next steps.
+You can just execute them.

-Remember a "cease and desist" is a pre-lawsuit letter, not a court order, so it's not legally enforceable in and of itself.
+Remember a C & D letter is a pre-lawsuit letter, not a court order, so it’s not legally enforceable in and of itself.
 You really only want to be using them if you have a legitimate grievance and feel like the letter would either move the opposing party to action or that you could win the issue in court.
-The best "cease and desist" letters are convincing enough that the recipient is moved to respond rather than recoil.
+The best C & D letters are convincing enough that the recipient is moved to respond rather than recoil.

 How to Obtain a Cease and Desist Letter